daavii-b/ecommerce-frontend/README.md

-# Consume an API with React
+# Consuming an API with React